 Farmers, Ranchers, and Other Landowners

 Research regenerative agriculture practices to decide which ones would be best to implement on your farm or ranch.
-Primers on regenerative agriculture include Gabe Brown’s book Dirt to Soil and his workshop Treating the Farm as an Ecosystem; Mark Shepard’s book Restoration Agriculture, about growing perennial food crops, and its companion, Water for Any Farm.
+Primers on regenerative agriculture include Gabe Brown’s book Dirt to Soil and his workshop Treating the Farm as an Ecosystem; Mark Shepard’s book Restoration Agriculture, about growing perennial food crops and its companion, Water for Any Farm; and Will Harris’ A Bold Return To Giving a Damn.
 The USDA provides a list of resources on soil health.
-There are also scientific papers (such as this one) and research journals that can help farmers and ranchers decide on appropriate practices, including Indigenous and traditional farming systems (see Agroecology Nexus and Agroforestry Nexus).
+There are also scientific papers such as this one and research journals that can help farmers and ranchers decide on appropriate practices, including Indigenous and traditional farming systems (see Agroecology Nexus and Agroforestry Nexus).
 Practices include:

 - Organic no-till is a combination of chemical-free and no-tillage agriculture, often achieved with the use of cover crops.